 Windows Storage Spaces

-Windows Storage Spaces is a technology in Windows storage that enables you to virtualize storage.
+Windows Storage Spaces is a Windows technology that enables you to virtualize storage.
 With Windows Storage Spaces you can group industry-standard disks into storage pools.
 Then you use the available space in those storage pools to create virtual disks, called storage spaces.

-If the Azure VM that was backed up uses Windows Storage Spaces, then you can't run the executable script on the same VM.
+If the protected Azure VM uses Windows Storage Spaces, you can't run the executable script on the same VM.
 Instead, run the executable script on any other machine with a compatible operating system.